 When you feel ready, raise your arms, not forwards in front of you, but out to either side of you, palms facing down.
 Let your arms float up effortlessly as if they doing so of their own volition, floating up until they are parallel to the earth.
 As they reach this position at shoulder-height, turn your palms to face upward, and as you do this, move your arms back a tiny amount – just a centimetre or so – and enjoy the sensation this gives of opening your chest, your heart: welcoming the world.
 Imagine your arms and hands are like the first great boughs that mark the beginning of the crown of your tree.
 Sense the branches and leaves of your crown moving in the sunlight and sky above.

 Stay in this position as long as you like, and then slowly move your arms up until your fingertips touch above the top of your head, sensing as you do this the top of the crown of your tree.
 Enjoy the stretch of this movement, and then retrace the movement: slowly lowering your arms down on either side, palms facing up until they reach shoulder-height, at which point they turn downwards, and continue in one flowing movement down, until fingertips meet at the groin, at the mid-line of your body.
-As you move your arms down to this position allow your awareness to move towards the earth and a sense of your roots, and then feel the energy of the earth flowing up the trunk of your tree, in other words your legs, until it reaches your hands, at which point your hands begin to travel, fingertips touching, up the mid-line of your body to your chest.
-Pause at the chest and let your fingertips touch your body.
-Then bring your fingertips up to the brow to touch there.
+As you move your arms down to this position allow your awareness to move towards the earth and a sense of your roots, and then feel the energy of the earth flowing up the trunk of your tree, in other words your legs, until it reaches your hands, at which point your hands begin to travel, fingertips touching, up the mid-line of your body to your solar plexus.
+Pause here and let your fingertips touch your body.
+Then bring your fingertips up to your chest (heart centre).
+Touch and pause here then move up to the brow to touch there.
 Then raise the fingertips right up as high as they can go, to repeat the stretch above your head to the top of your crown.

 On the third and final sequence, after stretching up above your head, lower your arms and bring them to rest on either side of you.
 Then just rest in stillness for a while, open to your awareness, sensing yourself breathing in and breathing out.